Marchesa (brand): Celebrities

+The brand has been worn on the red carpet by actresses like: Sandra Bullock at the 2010 Academy Awards, Sarah Hyland at the 2013 MTV Video Music Awards, in 2016 Met Gala, Poppy Delevingne, Karolína Kurková, and Nina Dobrev.

 Products

 Marchesa launched a handbag line, wedding dress line, Marchesa Bridal Couture, and collaborated with Lenox on dinnerware designs.

 In 2010, Marchesa collaborated with Le Métier de Beauty on a cosmetics line featuring the palettes of designers Chapman and Craig.